Ayitaka/BitBetterTest/README.md

     image: bitbetter/identity
 ```

-You'll also want to edit the `/path/to/bwdata/scripts/run.sh` file.
+In order to ignore errors when trying to pull the modified images, you'll also want to edit the `/path/to/bwdata/scripts/run.sh` file.
 In the `function restart()` block, comment out the call to `dockerComposePull`.

 > Replace `dockerComposePull`<br>with `#dockerComposePull`